-There were 50 operational drug court programs in Louisiana in 2015.
-Of the 50 programs, there were 30 adult drug courts, 17 juvenile drug courts, and 3 family preservation courts.
+There were 49 operational drug court programs in Louisiana in 2016, comprised of 32 adult drug courts, 14 juvenile drug courts, and three family preservation courts.
 Of these 49 programs, 38 have been in operation ten years or longer.
 Each program is comprised of a drug court team which is led by a drug court judge and includes a drug court coordinator, treatment staff, a prosecutor, a public defender, law enforcement representatives, a case manager, and other stakeholders.
 Drug court teams use a non-adversarial approach to ensure that participants receive the highest level of care possible.
 Teams also work together to ensure program operations adhere to all applicable standards and policies.

-As an alternative to incarceration, Louisiana drug courts are demanding programs that require frequent and random drug testing, intensive treatment, judicial oversight, and community supervision and support to assure the best possible outcomes for offenders with substance abuse problems.
+As an effective alternative to incarceration, Louisiana drug courts are demanding programs that require frequent and random drug testing, intensive treatment, judicial oversight, and community supervision, and support to assure the best possible outcomes for offenders with substance abuse problems.
 Funds for Louisiana’s drug courts are appropriated by the Louisiana legislature and administered by the Supreme Court Drug and Specialty Court Office.
 The Supreme Court Drug and Specialty Court Office awards funds annually to programs statewide.
-Additionally, the Supreme Court Drug and Specialty Court Office closely monitors each program throughout the year.
+Additionally, the Supreme Court Drug and Specialty Court Office closely monitors each program both fiscally and programmatically throughout the year.

 about drug courts in Louisiana, please contact the Supreme Court Drug and Specialty Court Office at